Wines to share for the Chinese New Year

-The year of the Tiger is just a few moons away.
+The year of the Rabbit is just a few moons away.
 It’s time to reconnect with family, welcome the new year with good fortune and EAT, EAT EAT.

 Given that most of these dishes are meant to encourage eating with a lot of people in copious amounts with no set order in dishes, pairing wine becomes exceedingly tricky but not impossible.